Pablo-Corral-Gutierrez/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-Code developed along the Machine Learning Specialization course on Course by Andrew Ng
+Code developed along the Machine Learning Specialization program on Coursera by Andrew Ng